Blog 87: Delving deeper into product revenue metrics

 ARR = [total amount of all yearly recurring revenue + total amount of all recurring expansion revenue] - churned user revenue

-What are the recurring revenue streams?
+What are recurring revenue sources?

 Note: Refer to blog 88 for more on different pricing models.